“Baking with gums?” you say. “Why bake with GUM!??”

 It’s considered totally food safe and in face is considered to be a prebiotic soluble fiber that feeds the beneficial bacteria in your gut.
 In higher quantities, it can increase the levels of fluid in the intestine and stimulate the movement of food in the gut, promoting softer, bulkier stools; it may even may slow the absorption of sugar from the digestive tract enough to improve satiety.

-Xanthan gum is pricey – running $10-$14.00 or so, per 8 ounces.
-Luckily, we only need a pinch in gluten-free recipes (see chart below).
+Xanthan gum is pricey – luckily, we only need a pinch in gluten-free recipes (see chart below).
+Typically, xanthan gum makes up only 0.05-0.35% of a dry mixture.

 Guar Gum